 Unlike other webshop systems like WooCommerce or Shopify, Shopware 6 comes with lots of functionality directly integrated into their core system, thus less need for 3rd party plugins and modules.

-Since the vast majority of visitors nowadays come from a mobile phone device, it is important that one’s online store functions properly on both computer, tablet and mobile phones.
+Since the vast majority of visitors nowadays come from a mobile phone device, it is important that one’s online store functions properly on both computers, tablets, and mobile phones.
 In Shopware, there are great options to customize for all types of devices and most of the staff are responsive out of the box.
 Something many shopping systems are still having a hard time with.
-Many of the WordPress templates I have tried over the last 2 years, haven’t been 100% responsive and often required a lot of additional coding to work decently on mobile phones too.
+Many of the WordPress templates I have tried over the last 2 years haven’t been 100% responsive and often required a lot of additional coding to work decently on mobile phones too.

 Why choose Shopware over Magento?

 By default, Shopware is about 20-25% faster than a similar Magento 2 webshop solution.
 The system is more intuitive for new users and therefore easier to use.
 This goes for both you as the owner and your developers.
 It is a cheaper system that offers much of the functionality you know from Magento.

 For many people – a Shopware webshop solution will be a better choice than a Magento 2 webshop.
 A very large number of Magento 1 customers have also chosen to migrate to Shopware over Magento 2.
 Both because of the price, but also due to additional functions free of charge and the whole concept.
 I would guess that more than 50% of Magento 1 customers have moved on to a non-Magento solution after Adobe bought it back in 2018.
 A lot of web agencies have also dropped Magento in the last few years.